shorepine/tulipcc/docs/tulip_api.md

 ## Input

-Tulip supports USB keyboard input and touch input.
+Tulip supports USB keyboard input, USB mouse input, and touch input.
 It also supports a software on-screen keyboard, and any I2C connected keyboard or joystick on Tulip CC.
 On Tulip Desktop, mouse clicks act as touch points, and your computers' keyboard works.

+If you have a USB mouse connected to Tulip (presumably through a hub) it will, by default, show a mouse pointer and treat clicks as touch downs.

 ```python
 # Returns a mask of joystick-like presses from the keyboard, from arrow keys, Z, X, A, S, Q, W, enter and '